contolini/netlify-cms/README.md

 A CMS for static site generators.
 Give users a simple way to edit and add content to any site built with a static site generator.

+## About this fork

+This is a fork of Netlify CMS [modified](https://github.com/netlify/netlify-cms/compare/master...cfpb:master) for specific [CFPB](https://github.com/cfpb) use cases, notably for use with our [Design System](https://github.com/cfpb/design-system).

 ## How It Works

 Netlify CMS is a single-page app that you pull into the `/admin` part of your site.